Kuzeex/yoRadio-Fusion/README.md

 liblwip.a
 libesp_netif.a

-with the files located in the repository:
+with the files located in this repository:

 yoRadio-main/Audio_IDF_MOD/